 Go out in the morning and evening—not the afternoon.

 The hottest point of the day is the afternoon.
-In order to get the vitamin D your family needs without risking too much sun exposure–and sunburn, and heat exhaustion and dehydration– avoid going outside during the hottest part of the day.
-Instead, try to plan your outdoor activities in the morning or evening when it’s not so hot.
-If you’re worried about your kids wanting to go out in the afternoon, try to set a routine so they know exactly what to expect for the day and when they’ll be allowed to head outside, and keep a few indoor activities ready to occupy them during the hottest hours.
-This way, they won’t be begging to go on a walk at 12:30 in the afternoon – no thanks!
+In order to get the vitamin D your family needs without risking too much sun exposure–and sunburn, heat exhaustion, and dehydration– avoid going outside during the hottest part of the day.
+Instead, try to plan your outdoor activities in the early morning, morning or evening when it’s a few degrees cooler than those peak afternoon hours.
+If you’re worried about your kids wanting to go out in the afternoon, try to set a routine so they know exactly what to expect for the day and when they’ll be allowed to head outside and keep a few indoor activities ready to occupy them during the hottest hours.
+This way, they won’t be begging to go on a walk at 2:30 in the afternoon – no thanks!

 Keep them cool in the car seat, too.

 But, what about hot weather tips just for the ride?
 We’ve got you covered there, too!
 First up, make sure your child is covered where those hot buckle tongues could be touching their skin.
-Also, keep a lightweight sunshade in the window and make sure that AC is cranked!
+Also, keep a lightweight sunshade in the window and make sure that AC is cranked to quickly cool the car!
 Even consider laying a cooling towel on the warm car seat fabric.

 If you want more ideas on how to escape high temperatures on car rides, you can check out our blog post on heat and car seats.
 You can also find a variety of our favorite summer products for keeping that heat under control on our Amazon Shop.
 Check them out to be even more prepared for your next warm season!